Home » The Most Difficult Residency Specialties to Match Into & Why They’re So Competitive

 The unique aspect of interventional radiology is being able to perform valuable and sometimes life-saving procedures in the most minimally invasive way possible, usually through a tiny incision.
 IR integrates imaging and procedures and is perfect for those who love both.
 This specialty includes a broad spectrum of practice, ranging from biopsies to peripheral arterial disease intervention.
 Interventional radiologists could tailor their practice and specialize further, or practice a wide range of procedures.

-Don’t be discouraged from applying to these competitive specialties if you’re interested in them.
+Residency is tough!
+Make sure that you pursue a specialty that you are genuinely interested in and excited to learn about for 3, 5, or even 7 years.
+And certainly, don’t be discouraged from applying to competitive specialties if you’re interested in them.
 Seek mentors in your desired specialty during medical school to gain insights and strengthen your application.
+Look for research in these specialties, and be sure to shadow as much as possible.
+Shadowing can be a great way to get to know if a specialty is the right fit for you!
 For additional assistance with your residency application, consider consulting an Elite Medical Prep residency advisor.
 Schedule a complimentary consultation to discover how we can support your success.
 Best of luck!

 Need additional